naviud/playframework-log-tracker/readme.md

 ## &#x1F680; Introduction

-When analyzing application and access logs in your application via a log monitoring tool like Splunk, there can be a need to cluster log messages which generated for a particular request.
+When analyzing application and access logs in your application via a log monitoring tool like Splunk, there can be a need to cluster log messages which are generated for a particular request.
 Since all the logs are appended together in a way that cannot be clustered, it would be difficult when getting logs which are part of a particular request.

-This LogTracker logger module will help to resolve such problem which can happen in your Play project.
+This LogTracker logger module will help to resolve such problems which can happen in your Play project.

 ```
 2018-09-19 11:36:23.337 +0530 - [application-akka.actor.default-dispatcher-2] [TRACE] - from com.xyz.bi.das.controllers.actions.V2PropensityParameterValidatorAction.call